tomrndom/osf-website/src/pages/membership/companies.md

         image: /img/companies/_New/Silver/Sponsor-Logos-Silver_Whitestack.png
     text: >-
-      Open Infrastructure Foundation Silver Members provide funding and pledge strategic alignment to the OIF mission.
+      Open Infrastructure Foundation Silver Members provide funding and pledge strategic alignment to the OpenInfra Foundation mission.
 If your organization  is highly involved with  the Open Infrastructure community and interested in becoming a Silver Member,  read more about joining the  Foundation.
 Thank you to the following Silver  Members who are critical to the global